inmanta/examples/lsm-updates/README.md

-# From Inventory
+# LSM Updates

-This simple project illustrates how process updates in LSM models.
+This simple project illustrates how process updates in LSM models for entities and embedded entities.

 Updates come in four basic level of complexity